sahookarishma/Netflix_clustering_unsupervisedML/README.md

 Feature selection and analysis of categorical/textual columns.

-Exploratory Data Analysis (EDA)
+3. Exploratory Data Analysis (EDA)

 Visualizations and statistics on content ratings, genres, and country-wise distribution.

-Data Cleaning
+4. Data Cleaning

 Handling missing values, formatting inconsistencies, and duplicates.

-Textual Data Preprocessing
+5. Textual Data Preprocessing

 NLP preprocessing: tokenization, stopword removal, lemmatization of the description column.

-Model Implementation
+6. Implementation

 Dimensionality reduction using TF-IDF + Truncated SVD

 Clustering using KMeans, cluster visualization with word clouds and PCA.

-Recommendation System (Optional)
+7. Recommendation System (Optional)

 Based on cluster similarity (if implemented).

-Conclusion
+8. Conclusion

 Interpretation of clusters and key takeaways.